ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

   - research
 ---

 A paper a day keeps the doctor away...
 Or was it an apple?
-Well I don't remember.

 Anyhow, I currently have to choose a topic for my master's thesis and I feel like I could benefit from looking into different research areas to find out what field I want to move into.
 This is one of the reasons that I set myself a challenge: Read one paper every day for a month.